xinbinhuang/bitcoin-analysis/README.md

 ## Analysis script usage

 Run the following command to regenerate the analysis.
 All commands should be run in the project root directory.
-Regardsless of the dependency requirements, The following commands will give the same results of running the command `make all` in the root directory.
+Regardless of the dependency requirements, The following commands will give the same results of running the command make all in the root directory.

 #### Download the data